SAE Expression College

-SAE Expression College was a private for-profit college specializing in programs in the entertainment industry and located in Emeryville, California.
+SAE Expression College was a private for-profit college in Emeryville, California.
 It offered an around-the-clock schedule and eight week terms.
 It awarded Bachelor's degrees after 36 months (two and a half years) of accelerated education.

 History

+1998–1999: Early beginnings

 SAE Expression College, originally known as Ex'pression College, was founded by Gary Platt, a sound recording engineer and educator, and Eckart Wintzen, a Dutch venture capitalist and media arts enthusiast.
-A 65000 sqft building was acquired in Emeryville, California to house a new school to be called Ex’pression Center for New Media.
-SAE Expression hired architect John Storyk, to help design the facility which houses the school.
+A 65000 sqft building was acquired in Emeryville, California to house a new school to be called Ex'pression Center for New Media.
+SAE Expression hired Walters-Storyk Design Group to help design the facility which housed the school.
 Building began in November 1998.

 On September 9, 1998, SAE Expression College received temporary approval from the California Bureau for Private Postsecondary and Vocational Education (BPPVE) to operate, and to offer course instruction in digital visual media and sound comprehensive programs.
 The BPPVE granted SAE Expression College temporary approvals to operate and offer diploma, associates and bachelor's degree programs in September 1998.
 In January 2001, SAE Expression College was granted approval to operate, and renewed the approval to operate in October 2005.

-On January 11, 1999, 48 students began classes in Sound Arts and Digital Visual Media, the first two programs offered by the school.
+On January 11, 1999, 60 students began classes in Sound Arts and Digital Visual Media, the first two programs offered by the school.

+2004–2007: Expansion, accreditation, and name change

 In 2004, the school had more than 500 students enrolled.
-The same year, its name was changed from Ex’pression Center for New Media to Ex’pression College for Digital Arts.
+The same year, its name was changed from Ex'pression Center for New Media to Ex'pression College for Digital Arts.
 The change reflects a stronger emphasis on bachelor's degree level learning and more accurately describes the core focus of the college's curriculum in digital arts.

 In April 2005, the school became an accredited college with the Accrediting Commission of Career Schools and Colleges of Technology (ACCSCT).
 In August that same year, Ex'pression College was formally recognized by the U.S. Department of Education and approved to participate in the Title IV Federal Student Aid programs such as Stafford Loan, Pell Grant, and PLUS Loan.

 In November 2006, Ex'pression College was approved by the State of California's Bureau for Private Postsecondary and Vocational Education to offer its fourth BAS degree in Game Art & Design and received approval to offer the Game Art & Design BAS program from the ACCSCT In December of that year.

 In early 2007, Ex'pression College expanded its facilities adding 13000 sqft, creating several new classrooms.

+2008—2012: Death of co-founder and opening of new campus

+In 2008, after the death of co-founder Eckart Wintzen, his daughter Clien Wintzen succeeded him as the head of Ex'pression.

 In 2012, Ex'pression College opened a branch campus in San Jose, California.
 The San Jose campus could accommodate 550 students and have a staff of 120 employees.